Penally: Military installations

-The Penally Training Camp is a military facility at the western edge of Penally.
+The Penally Training Camp was a military facility at the western edge of Penally.
 The camp was opened in 1860 to provide musketry training after the Crimean War and was extensively used in World War I and World War II.
 This is a Defence Training Establishment used by regular, reserve and cadet forces.

 Penally Gallery Range is a small Ministry of Defence firing range adjacent to Giltar Point.
 The range, which was built in the middle of the 19th century, was used to train soldiers during World War I and World War II.
 When the firing range is being used, red flags are flown and there are sentries stationed at the two huts along the coastal perimeter line.
 If firing is taken from beyond the 100 meter firing points (which run adjacent to the pathway which runs from railway station towards the beach) then an additional sentry post at Penally station level crossing is staffed.
 Part of the Pembrokeshire Coast Path is diverted along the A4139 road when the firing range is in use.
 The firing range has its own byelaws, which are displayed on signs around the firing range perimeter.
 The remains of the World War I practice trenches may be found towards the east of Giltar Point along the Pembrokeshire Coast Path.

 In 2020 and 2021, the UK Home Office used the Penally Training Camp to house asylum seekers.
 The conditions in the camp were described as inadequate with some of the asylum seekers protesting that their human rights were being ignored and comparing the camp to a prison.
 The Welsh Government issued a statement: "The camp does not meet the basic human needs of people seeking a new life in the UK" and called for its use to end as quickly as possible.
 The use of the camp to house asylum seekers ended in March 2021.

+The site was closed in 2022, and subsequently put up for sale.